Marriages and Betrothals

 - In 1753 the Marriage Act in England was formalised, legal rules were tightened considerably, and the minimum age (without parental consent) was set at 21.
 Marriage could only be performed in a Church of England (with the bishop's permission), a Jewish temple (with the rabbi's permission), or in a Religious Society of Friends (Quaker) ceremony (with the minister's permission).
 In 1836 many more denominations and groups were admitted, with the Latin speaking Catholic Church finally receiving official approval in England (and Australia) in 1850.

 - On 1st January 1901 in NSW and Queensland it became an offence for a child to have sexual relations before the age of 16.
 It followed a similar Act passed in the UK in 1885.
-Click here for Age of Consent laws in states / countries worldwide.
+Click here for Age of Consent laws in Australian states and in countries worldwide.

 - In 1929 in the UK the minimum legal age for marriage was raised to 16.

 - In 1942 in Tasmania, the minimum legal age for marriage for men was raised to 18.

 - In 1961 in Australian Federal law this was formalized throughout Australia.
 Only under exceptional conditions, sanctioned by a judge, could a marriageable age be lowered to 16 for men (and to 14 for women).